mchellappa/ie7500-huskyfit-grocerylist/README.md

 Outputs: 'training_data.spacy', 'ner_model', 'predicted_ingredients.csv', console predictions

-### Cuisine Prediction Classification ('cuisine_prediction_classification.py', 'test_5_samples.py', 'test_full_dataset.py')
+### Cuisine Prediction Classification
 Purpose: Predicts cuisines from ingredients using an ensemble model, validated on test cases and scaled to a full dataset.

 Key Components:
-- 'test_5_samples.py': Tests the ensemble on 5 hardcoded examples, displaying results in an interactive table.
+- Tests the ensemble on 5 hardcoded examples, displaying results in an interactive table.
-- 'test_full_dataset.py': Predicts cuisines for 'predicted_ingredients.csv' (2M recipes) in batches, with visualizations.
+- Predicts cuisines for 'predicted_ingredients.csv' (2M recipes) in batches, with visualizations.
-- 'cuisine_prediction_classification.py': Trains Random Forest, Gradient Boosting, and Linear SVC models on 'train.json', evaluates on 'test.json', and applies to 'predicted_ingredients.csv'.
+- 'cuisine_prediction_classification.ipynb': Trains Random Forest, Gradient Boosting, and Linear SVC models on 'train.json', evaluates on 'test.json', and applies to 'predicted_ingredients.csv'.

 Inputs:
 - 'train.json', 'test.json' (training/evaluation)